-We are unwittingly brainwashed by the advertising and television media in a myriad of ways.
-We may have learned about the influences of advertising and television somewhere along the way, but it’s still difficult not to succumb to it if you are not vigilant.
+We are unwittingly brainwashed by advertising and television media in a myriad of ways.
+We may have learned about the influences of advertising and television somewhere along the way, but it’s still difficult not to succumb to them if you are not vigilant.

 Advertisers and television producers spend their days coming up with ways to manipulate your behavior to buy their products and keep you watching their programs.
 They appeal to all of your senses to do this.
-They painstakingly select images and scenes that will associate their products and programs to desired, pleasurable, and optimum outcomes.
+They painstakingly select images and scenes that will associate their products and programs with desired, pleasurable, and optimum outcomes.
 Then they carefully select words that will provoke your emotions and behavior in the direction they want –- toward buying their product or staying tuned to their program.
 They meticulously select moving or well-known songs to play alongside the pictures and words so that your emotions are stirred even further.

 Each of these tactics has a profound effect on its ability to anchor the advertiser’s or producer’s messages in our brain –- mostly in our subconscious mind.
 The repetitiveness of these messages leads to us being brainwashed.

 Here are some examples.

-Have you ever watched a network morning, so-called, news program and found yourself anxiously waiting for a segment announced at the beginning only to find that it was nothing close to what as they had implied?
+Have you ever watched a network morning, so-called, news program and found yourself anxiously waiting for a segment announced at the beginning only to find that it was nothing close to what they had implied?

 You found yourself waiting to see that particular segment through several LONG commercial breaks.
 Just before each break, you were reminded that the story you were waiting for was coming up in a few minutes.
 These hooks, as the news anchors themselves often call them, are painstakingly crafted to ignite your emotions and keep you watching the program.
 The same tactics are used in a much stronger way to keep you watching a series of programs.